Avaiga/taipy-doc/docs/knowledge_base/tips/3rd_party_components/index.md

 ```

 You can adjust the layout by changing its width and height.
 This element seamlessly
-integrates the Folium Map into your web app, providing an engaging user experience.
+integrates the Folium Map into your web app.

 [Get the entire code](./example.py){: .tp-btn target='blank'}

 ## Conclusion

 Incorporating third-party components into your web applications is a powerful technique
-that can greatly enhance user engagement.
+that can greatly enhance user experience.
 You can achieve this by converting external
 content into HTML and seamlessly integrating it into your web app.

-This article demonstrated how to embed a Folium Map in your web application using this
+This article demonstrated how to embed a Folium Map using this method.
+This approach
-method.
-This approach ensures that the integrated content doesn't interfere with your
+also ensures that the integrated content doesn't interfere with your page and provides a
-page and provides a secure user experience.
+secure user experience.

 # Entire Code